Bob Raczka, illustrated by Nancy Doniger

 Play with your words!
 A brand-new poetic form that turns word puzzles into poetry.

-Part anagram, part rebus, part riddle—these poems capture a scene from a child’s daily life and present a puzzle to solve.
+Part anagram, part rebus, part riddle—the poems in Lemonade: and Other Poems Squeezed from a Single Word capture a scene from a child’s daily life and present a puzzle to solve.
 Sometimes sweet and sometimes funny but always clever, these poems are fun to read and even more fun for kids to write.
 Bob Raczka is a fresh, new voice in children’s poetry who knows that fun and games can turn a poetry lesson into lemonade!

 “Doniger’s spare illustrations add quirky appeal without distracting from the inventive formations of type.
 More than just clever gimmicks, the poems leave room for moving lines with a depth that invites imaginative wandering: ‘A / silent / lion / tells / an ancient / tale,’ reads ‘Constellation.’
-Sure to have wide classroom appeal.” —Booklist, starred review
+Sure to have wide classroom appeal.” —Starred, Booklist

 “Readers of all ages will get a kick out of Bob Raczka’s clever Lemonade . . . .
 This book will appeal to both poetry and puzzle lovers, no doubt motivating them to choose their own words and write some poems.” –BookPage.com